🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 Getting Started with Zencastr

-Before using any feature, complete this one-time setup.
+Before you touch any feature, finish this one-time setup.

 Zencastr Tutorial for Beginners - Step by Step